LukaLime/HerCalendar/README.md

 	9. Each user should have there own account with there own cycle tracker
 	10. Created smooth transition for every loading page

-## If Azure db runs out of memory
-	1. Make sure to restart the Azure app service once a month to clear the memory